Red Bull Teams in Football.

 With the help of Marsch’s new style, players such as Bradley Wright-Phillips joining the club and young academy players such as Matt Miazga emerging into the first team, the Red Bulls won the Supporters Shield once again.

 Things were looking up for New York as steady progress was being made and even more youth prospects such as Tyler Adams were breaking through.
-Some of the highlights being destroying their rivals New York City FC 7-0 in the Hudson River Derby and reaching the CONCACAF Champions League semi-finals.
+Some of the highlights were destroying their rivals New York City FC 7-0 in the Hudson River Derby and reaching the CONCACAF Champions League semi-finals.

-During the 2018 season it was announced Marsch would be leaving the club immediately to join Ralf Rangnick in Germany with RB Leipzig as an assistant manager.
+During the 2018 season, it was announced Marsch would be leaving the club immediately to join Ralf Rangnick in Germany with RB Leipzig as an assistant manager.

 Marsch’s assistant Chris Armas took over at New York.
 Armas led the team to a third Supporters Shield.